martinwallinger/ImageForgeryApp/README.md

 credits for image forgery algorithm: 0xsp/image-forgery-detection

-Alternatively, put these list of commands into the User Data section of the advanced settings when creating the instance. <br />
+[Alternatively, put these list of commands into the User Data section of the advanced settings when creating the instance.]
 #install python3<br />

 sudo yum update -y <br />